Legal framework

 Berkswich CE delivers a rich, broad and balanced computing curriculum, in line with national requirements, which aims to enable pupils to:

-Auditing staff skills and confidence annually will guide the computing lead in providing CPD and encouraging self-learning, which will enable teachers to be equipped with the necessary subject knowledge.
+Auditing staff skills and confidence annually guides the computing lead in providing relevant CPD and encouraging self-learning.
+This enables teachers to be equipped with the necessary subject knowledge and practical skills.
+The computing lead is always available to offer guidance, support and advice as necessary.
+The school’s technician ably supports teachers with both practical and theory-based help as necessary.

 Teachers know their children’s prior learning, and are mindful of their own end points in relation to the expectations contained in subsequent years.

 Teachers have high expectations of children to use discussion to further learning.
 Children are increasingly expected to give precise explanations, using technical and specialist terminology appropriately.
 Teachers model this practice, using the correct language within all learning.
-For example, the term algorithm is used to describe the needed to steps to follow a task.
+A glossary of computing and technology terms is provided on our website for teaching staff, parents, carers and children (click here).

-We recognise the importance of computing in this increasingly digital world, and the impact of maths on future carer choices and the country’s economy, we raise the aspirations of our children through the following:
+We recognise the importance of computing in this increasingly digital world, and the impact of this on future carer choices and the country’s economy; we raise the expectations and ambitions of our children in different ways, including:

-Please see the school website (www.berkswichceprimary.co.uk) to view our school overview of wider experiences.
+Please see the school website (Computing at Berkswich CE) to view our school overview of wider experiences.

 Roles and responsibilities